What To Do When Your Water Well Begins To Pump Sand Or Grit

 For more information about well water quality, maintenance, and potential issues with sediment and sand, check out these resources from trusted educational and governmental sources.

-This page provides guidance on maintaining private wells, understanding potential contaminants, and best practices for water testing. - Centers for Disease Control and Prevention (CDC) – Well Testing and Maintenance
+The EPA can provide guidance on maintaining private wells, understanding potential contaminants, and best practices for water testing. - Centers for Disease Control and Prevention (CDC)

 The USGS site provides scientific information about groundwater, including well health and the importance of monitoring and testing.